Chromatic convergence for the algebraic K-theory of the sphere spectrum: Introduction

 So far all our discussion has been for the chromatic localization functors $L_{n}$.
 However, all previous work on Quillen-Lichtenbaum conjectures for ring spectra have been based on periodic homotopy groups and the finite telescopic localization functors $L^{f}_{n}$ (see, for example, \cite{Miller-FiniteLocalizations} for a definition).
 In particular, Rognes' redshift conjectures~\cite[p.~8]{Rognes-Oberwolfach2000}, \cite[4.1(a)]{Rognes-MSRI}, \cite[6.0.5]{HahnWilson-RedshiftBPn} and results in this direction by Angelini-Knoll~\cite{AngeliniKnoll-Periodicity}, Angelini-Knoll-Quigley~\cite{AngeliniKnollQuigley-Segal}, Ausoni-Rognes~\cite{AusoniRognes}, Carmeli-Schlank-Yanovski~\cite{CSY-AmbiHeight}, Clausen-Mathew-Naumann-Noel~\cite{CMNN-Descent}, Hahn-Wilson~\cite{HahnWilson-RedshiftBPn}, Land-Mathew-Meier-Tamme~\cite{LMMT}, and Veen~\cite{Veen-DetectingPeriodic} ask or answer the following question about particular ring spectra $R$:

 \begin{ql}[$K$-Theoretic Periodicity Question for $R$] Does the map

 induce an isomorphism on homotopy groups in all sufficiently high degrees? \end{ql}

-There is an essentially unique natural transformation of localizations $L_{n}^{f}\to L_{n}$, and Ravenel's telescope conjecture~\cite[10.5]{Ravenel-Periodic} is the assertion that this is a weak equivalence.
-It is known to hold for $n=1$, but is now widely expected by experts to be false for $n>1$.
-If the telescope conjecture fails to hold for all sufficiently high $n$, then the relationship between $K$-theory chromatic semiconvergence questions and the cited redshift work above is not easily described.
+There is an essentially unique natural transformation of localizations $L_{n}^{f}\to L_{n}$, and Ravenel's telescope conjecture~\cite[10.5]{Ravenel-Periodic} was the assertion that this is a weak equivalence.
+This holds for $n=1$, but is false for $n>1$~\cite{Telescope2023}.
+As a consequence, the relationship between $K$-theory chromatic semiconvergence questions and the cited redshift work above is not easily described.

-Instead, the $K$-Theoretic Periodicity Question for ring spectra $R$ is intimately related to the concept of \emph{telescopic} semiconvergence, which coincides with chromatic semiconvergence (in particular) if the telescope conjecture holds for infinitely many $n$.
+Instead, the $K$-Theoretic Periodicity Question for ring spectra $R$ is intimately related to the concept of \emph{telescopic} semiconvergence: Say that a spectrum $X$ is telescopically convergent when the telescopic completion map